 These kinds of headlines are the best.
 You know you’re going to get something good (hopefully), but you aren’t exactly sure what.
 I won’t keep you in suspense.
 Here’s what to expect in the next few minutes.
 I’m outlining six ways I wish I could have jump-started my small business with, however many years ago.
 These are things I’ve learned or honed over time.
 Additionally, you’ll find links to resources and opportunities to implement today.
 If you aren’t ready to implement yet, no problem!
 You can bookmark this page and come back anytime.

-I know the sounds totally obvious, but so many people miss this. dreaming about and creating a new business along with the graphics, Brandon, logo, and defining your audience is the fun, glittery part.
+I know the sounds totally obvious, but so many people miss this. dreaming about and creating a new business along with the graphics, branding, logo, and defining your audience is the fun, glittery part.
 The hard part comes when you have to put that first offer out or post for the first time on social. just like I tell my clients, just do it.
 It doesn’t matter if it sucks or looks terrible. although, please proofread before you post if you can.

 Everyone started at the bottom at some point.
 Even the big names had moments where they weren’t polished or perfectly professional.
 It’s going to be ok!